 The question of whether stevia is safe to consume largely depends on what someone means by "stevia."
 The U.S. Food and Drug Administration has not approved stevia leaves or "crude stevia extracts" for use as food additives.
 Studies on stevia in those forms raise concerns about the control of blood sugar and effects on the reproductive, cardiovascular, and renal systems, the FDA warns.

-But there are some health concerns surrounding the stevia plant.
+There are some health concerns surrounding the stevia plant.
 Stevia may cause low blood pressure, which would be of concern to some taking blood pressure medications.
 There is also continuing research going into certain chemicals naturally occurring in stevia that may cause genetic mutations and cancer.

 "Caution is advised when using medications that may also lower blood sugar.
 People taking insulin or drugs for diabetes by mouth should be monitored closely by a qualified health care professional, including a pharmacist," Ulbricht said.